slmcmahon/ado-workitem-watcher/README.md

 ## Deployment

 In my case, I have deployed this application on Azure Kubernetes Service, so I have included the [Dockerfile](./Dockerfile) and an AKS Deployment manifest ([aks-deployment.yaml](./aks-deployment.yaml)).
-This manifest implies the existence of a config map named. ado-work-item-watcher-config.
+This manifest implies the existence of a config map named `ado-work-item-watcher-config`.
 You can create that with kubectl, or you can use this template to create a yaml file for it.

 ```yaml
 apiVersion: v1